ankurcha/haproxy-marathon-manager/README.md

-# Yet another HAProxy manager
+# YAHM - Yet Another HAProxy Manager

 This project intends to be a manager process that uses: